qijianpeng/awesome-edge-computing/README.md

 details can be found in [MobFogSim: Simulation of Mobility and Migration for Fog Computing](https://doi.org/10.1016/j.simpat.2019.102062).

+- [Mini-NDN](http://minindn.memphis.edu/):Mini-NDN is a lightweight networking
+emulation tool that enables testing, experimentation, and research on the NDN platform.
+It was initially based on [Mini-CCNx](https://github.com/chesteve/mn-ccnx) which was a fork of Mininet.
+Mini-NDN uses the NDN libraries, NFD, NLSR, and tools released by the NDN project to emulate an NDN network on a single system.

 - [iFogSim](https://github.com/Cloudslab/iFogSim): The iFogSim Toolkit for Modeling and Simulation of Resource Management Techniques in Internet of Things, Edge and Fog Computing Environments.